Welcome to Sunset Soaring – Radio Control Flying on Sydney’s North Shore

-The club has successfully completed the shed to house our growing range of equipment.
-Thanks to the Federal Government’s recognition of our activities, we have received a substantial grant towards the building cost from the Stronger Communities Program Grant.
-Our local member, Paul Fletcher, who is also the Federal Minister for Urban Infrastructure, presided at the opening and acted as starter for our major Fun Fly competition.
+In 2018 the club successfully completed the shed to house our growing range of equipment.
+Thanks to the Federal Government’s recognition of our activities, we received a substantial grant towards the building cost from the Stronger Communities Program Grant.
+Our local member, Paul Fletcher, who is also the Federal Minister for Communications, presided at the opening and acted as starter for our major Fun Fly competition.
 Thanks Paul.

 The club is now in a position to support our future growth much more strongly and increase social activities such as the BBQs.

 We particularly welcome new youngsters interested in aviation careers and aviation flavoured STEM activities.